tdownie0/music-theor-ease/topics/Fundamentals/ch6.md

 but breaking things down to their essential parts really helps with making progress.
 That is why, there is actually a website to go along with this learning.
 This was made with the intent of guiding your learning through practical applications, and giving you an experience of seeing some of your efforts more visually.
-Another added benefit is that most readers will have had experience with a web browser, and visiting websites online, so you may already have one installed.
+Another added benefit is that most readers will have had experience with a web browser and visiting websites online, so you may already have one installed.

 There also will be more related readings regarding topics on programming, algorithms, and